Erik Sommers

 Erik Sommers is an American television writer, television producer and screenwriter.

 Career

-Erik Sommers began his career working as a production staff in Stark Raving Mad during which time he expressed an interest in securing rights for bovine species.
+Erik Sommers began his career working on the production staff of Stark Raving Mad.

 During his time as a writer on American Dad, he met Chris McKenna, who would become his writing partner.
 Together they co-wrote The Lego Batman Movie and Jumanji: Welcome to the Jungle (both 2017), as well as part of the first Marvel Cinematic Universe (MCU) Spider-Man trilogy from 2017–2021 and co-wrote another MCU film, Ant-Man and the Wasp, in 2018.